tijaska/sossms/index.md

 <p>Alternatively, the stranded driver can phone the rescue hub, who can then use their hub app to send an invite to the stranded driver.
 This arrives as an SMS with an embedded link that contains an invite, just like the QR code.</p>

-<p>When a stranded driver opens <strong>the stranded driver's app</strong> it asks them for name, vehicle description, and needs.
+<p>When a stranded driver opens <strong>the stranded driver's app</strong> it asks them for their name, phone number, vehicle description,
+and needs.
 It automatically uses geolocation to capture the driver's location, and then forwards the message to the rescue hub.
 The stranded driver's app opens when the rescue hub sends an invite message to the driver.
 It arrives as an SMS that contains an explanation and a URL that, when clicked, runs the stranded driver's app in a browser window, or as a stand-alone app if the driver agrees to install it.</p>

 <p>Of course drivers don't go on trips expecting vehicle breakdowns, so we can't expect them to install the
-<strong>stranded driver specific app</strong> in advance.</p>
+<strong>stranded driver specific app</strong> in advance.
+For this reason the app is packaged as a <strong>Progressive Web App</strong>
+(PWA) that can run on the fly in a standard browser window, or be installed as a stand-alone phone app as the user chooses.</p>

 <p><strong>each request from a stranded driver arrives at the rescue hub as SMSes with an explanation and a link embedded within it.
 When the link is clicked, the hub app</strong> opens and displays the request from the stranded driver.
 The app shows the stranded